casopisdrakkar/oar/README.md

 The `Oar` class is responsible for managing and executing the pipelines and for registering the plugins into the pipelines.

-Most importantly, it iterates over issue folders, executes issue pipeline.
+Most importantly, it iterates over issue folders and executes issue pipeline.
 Within this process, an issue asset pipeline is executed on each asset in the issue folder.
 Finally, the portal assembly pipeline is executed.